Dominik Baumann: Career

 The Austrian then moved to the IMSA SportsCar Championship for 2018, joining Lexus-fielding 3GT Racing alongside Kyle Marcelli in the GTD class.
 After taking his maiden win at Mid-Ohio, Baumann won again at Virginia International Raceway en route to fifth in points in his only full season in the series.

 Following a sparse racing schedule in 2019 headlined by wins in the VLN Series and Michelin Pilot Challenge, Baumann returned to full-time competition and Mercedes-running teams in 2020 by joining SPS Automotive Performance to compete in the Pro-Am class of the GT World Challenge Europe Sprint Cup.
 Racing in all but one rounds, Baumann finished on the class podium all but once in the three rounds he contested en route to a fourth-place class points finish at season's end.

 Baumann remained with SPS Automotive Performance in 2021, racing full-time in both the GT World Challenge Europe Endurance and Sprint Cups in the Pro-Am class.
 In the former, Baumann took a lone class win at Barcelona and finished sixth in points.
 Whereas in the latter, Baumann took class wins at both Zandvoort and Valencia on his way to runner-up honors in the Pro-Am standings.

 Staying with SPS Automotive Performance for a third consecutive season, Baumann only drove in the Endurance Cup alongside Valentin Pierburg, Ian Loggie and a one-off appearance by Kenny Habul at the 24 Hours of Spa.
 Despite taking three class wins in the five-race season, Baumann lost out on the title after renouncing his points scored at Spa to match his teammate's tally to be eligible for the Pro-Am standings, but was still able to help the team in securing the Pro-Am team's title.

-In 2023 Baumann only raced twice, taking part at the 2023 Gulf 12 Hours for SunEnergy1 Racing and making a one-off appearance at the season-ending Barcelona round of International GT Open, where he won race two.
+In 2023, Baumann only raced twice, taking part at the 2023 Gulf 12 Hours for SunEnergy1 Racing and making a one-off appearance at the season-ending Barcelona round of International GT Open, where he won race two.

-The following year Baumann returned to full-time competition, returning to SPS Automotive Performance alongside in International GT Open, and joining AlManar by GetSpeed to race in GT World Challenge Europe Endurance Cup.
+The following year, Baumann returned to full-time competition, returning to SPS Automotive Performance alongside in International GT Open, and joining AlManar by GetSpeed to race in GT World Challenge Europe Endurance Cup.
 Driving with Mikaeel Pitamber in the former, Baumann scored three podiums with a best result of second at Algarve as they finished seventh in points.
 Sharing the car with Al Faisal Al Zubair and Mikaël Grenier, the trio scored a Gold Cup win at the 24 Hours of Spa with Philip Ellis and ended the season runner-up in class.

-Baumann returned to SPS Automotive Performance for 2025, joining Valentin Pierburg in the Pro-Am class.